Committees of the

 Currently Inactive Committees*

 This committee has investigated gaps in legal services at the intersection of the civil and criminal justice systems and is working to identify opportunities for greater coordination, replication of localized best practices, and expansion of legal assistance for civil legal issues affecting persons involved in the criminal justice system.

 Delivery of Legal Services Committee

-This committee’s scope encompasses the whole civil legal services delivery system and seeks to identify opportunities for systemic improvement.
+This committee considers the civil legal services delivery system as a whole and seeks to identify opportunities for systemic improvement.

 Self-Represented Litigants Committee

-This committee seeks to identify and support improvements in the justice system for those who do not have a lawyer.
+This committee seeks to identify and support improvements to the justice system for those who do not have a lawyer.

-*Currently inactive as a committee but maintains some ongoing projects
+*Currently inactive as committees but may maintain some ongoing projects